MrSmith33/nihlang/doc/vm_memory.md

 6. How to detect escaped references to stack allocations?
    Solutions that trap on load must handle the case where allocation struct is reused
-   a) Reference count each allocation and when function returns, check if any remaining references point to stack allocations of the frame
+   - Reference count each allocation and when function returns, check if any remaining references point to stack allocations of the frame
      Pro: No need for generation index in the pointer
      Pro: Detects escaped stack reference when function returns
      Con: Need 32bit reference count in the allocation metadata (same as 32bit generation index)
      Con: Need to increase/decrease refcount on every pointer write/pointer erase

      Parent frame registers can not contain pointers to current stack frame.
      We need to check result registers when function ends.
-   b) Use generation index for allocations and references.
+   - Use generation index for allocations and references.
 Dead stack allocations will have their generation increased, so that dangling pointers can be detected when they are used.
      Pro: should be faster than refcounting
      Pro: works for external references (stored outside of VM)
      Con: 32bit generation is stored in allocation metadata (same as 32bit refcount) and in each pointer
      Con: Can only detect when pointer is accessed
-   c) Use some sort of GC that runs on each stack frame end to find all references to stack allocations
+   - Use some sort of GC that runs on each stack frame end to find all references to stack allocations
      Pro: No extra data needs to be stored
      Pro: No instrumentation like in refcounting, only at the end of function
      Pro: Detects escaped stack reference when function returns
      Con: Need to traverse the whole heap/stack/static memory (iterate through the hashmap of relocations, that contains pointers)

      This may use some sort of write-barrier where we store info about which pointers point to the stack allocation.

    We can have this code behind a callback, so that we can have multiple implementations with compile time switch.
    If we define all this in terms of handlers that handle: